 Contingency Fees and the One-Third Rule

 Very few personal injury lawyers charge an hourly fee or retainer.
-Instead, most accident lawyers work on what is referred to as a "contingency fee basis."
-Contingency fees are what they sound like: they are contingent on whether your legal representation wins your accident case or not.
+Instead, most accident lawyers work on what is referred to as a “contingency fee basis.”
+Contingency fees arrangements are what they sound like: they are contingent on whether your legal representation wins your accident case or not.

 Often, personal injury attorneys will only charge their client fees for cases where they receive compensation.
 This means that if you receive a settlement amount or a jury decision, your personal injury lawyer will take a contingency fee percentage of your award.
 Typically, accident lawyers that can settle their personal injury cases before filing a lawsuit will charge about one-third of your financial award.
 The number is usually higher for cases that settle after filing: approximately two-fifths of the award.
 You can negotiate your personal injury attorney’s contingency fee percentage upfront.